Why Kharkiv, a city known for its poets, has become a key battleground in Ukraine

 Kharkiv’s history, and its sources of splits and strength, run even deeper.

-Kharkiv was founded in 1654, and the city’s university life became a center of the Ukrainian national movement in the 1820s, said Timothy Snyder, a history professor at Yale University.
+First founded in 1654, the city’s university life became a center of the Ukrainian national movement in the 1820s, said Timothy Snyder, a professor of history at Yale University.

 Kharkiv later was chosen as the new Soviet republic of Ukraine’s first capital from 1920 to 1934.

-In the 1920s “it was the world center for Ukrainian culture,” Snyder said.
+In the 1920s “it was the world center for Ukrainian culture,” said Snyder.
 Soviet leaders initially supported the city’s development of art and literature, only for this “generation of Ukrainian makers of culture” to die during the purges of the 1930s, he said.

-Further death loomed during Ukraine’s Great Famine of 1932 to 1933, a man-made calamity known as the Holodomor, caused by Soviet agriculture and redistribution policies.
-Kharkiv became “the city where peasants went to die” as the starving gathered in the city to beg for money, according to Snyder.
+Further death loomed during Ukraine’s Great Famine from 1932 to 1933, a man-made calamity caused by Soviet agriculture and redistribution policies, Kharkiv became “the city where peasants went to die” as the starving gathering in the city to beg for money, according to Snyder.

-Reminders of these painful histories are visible in the buildings dotting Kharkiv’s streets, from aristocratic manors to Stalinist neoclassical structures, cathedrals, monuments to poets, and modern-era cultural centers.
+Reminders of these painful histories remain visible in the buildings dotting Kharkiv’s streets, from aristocratic manors to Stalinist neoclassical structures to cathedrals, monuments to poets, and modern-era cultural centers.